Exclusive partner in mastitis management for vets and dairy advisors

 Mastitis is an inflammation of the udder.
 Most mastitis cases are caused by intramammary infections.
 In rare cases, mastitis might be caused by trauma (e.g. kick of another cow on the udder) or irritation (e.g. contact with a chemical product).

 Most intramammary infections are caused by bacteria present in the environment of the cow that penetrate via the teat orifice into the udder.
 Exceptions are intramammary infections caused by Mycoplasma species.
 Dairy cows may already be colonised by Mycoplasma bovis in the respiratory tract.
 A stress stimulus (e.g. calving, moving to another barn) can cause a haematogenic (= via the blood) spread of the Mycoplasma bacteria from the respiratory system to the udder.
 Because of this haematogenic spread, several quarters are often affected simultaneously in case of Mycoplasma mastitis.
 Another exception are the iatrogenic infections caused by yeasts or moulds.
-Iatrogenic infection means that during the introduction of an intramammary tube (e.g. one containing antibiotics) for the treatment of a primary mastitis case or at dry-off, yeasts or moulds are introduced from the teat skin into the teat canal and the udder.
+Iatrogenic infection means that during insertion of an intramammary tube (e.g. one containing antibiotics) for the treatment of a primary mastitis case or at dry-off, yeasts or moulds are introduced from the teat skin into the teat canal and the udder.
 Primary cases of mastitis caused by yeasts or moulds also occur but are rather rare.

 As indicated earlier, in case of mastitis, a large number of immune cells migrate from the bloodstream to the milk.
-Based on the presence or absence of visible symptoms, 2 forms of mastitis are distinguished: clinical mastitis and subclinical mastitis.
+Based on the presence or absence of visible symptoms, two forms of mastitis are distinguished: clinical mastitis and subclinical mastitis.
 In case of clinical mastitis, the milk (flakes, blood in the milk, watery) and/or the udder (hard, swollen, painful, red or warm) show visible abnormalities and the cow might be generally ill (fever, loss of appetite, deep lying eyes, sluggish).
 Cows with clinical mastitis can therefore be easily identified.

 In case of subclinical mastitis, neither the milk nor the udder show visible abnormalities.
 The cow is not generally ill.
 Cows with subclinical mastitis can best be detected by regularly determining the individual somatic cell count of all cows in the barn.
 Cows with a somatic cell count of more than 200 000 cells/ml are most likely infected in one or more quarters.